 “Please, consider sharing with us how you care for the things in your wardrobe.
 Your clothes, shoes, and accessories always look pristine.”
 “Please talk about achieving a more polished appearance.
 I’m often underdressed.”
 “What style changes have you made in your sixties?”
 Thank you for your questions and comments.
 They inspire many of my posts.

 The details add up to a more polished look.
 I have adjusted my choices along with my birthdays.
-I now avoid black blouses for daytime, distressed clothing, marled colors, dark red lips, eyeliner or mascara on the lower lashline, higher than two-inch heels, bare legs, necklines that are too low, and ill-fitting jeans.
+I now avoid black blouses for daytime, distressed clothing, marled colors, dark red lips, eyeliner or mascara on the lower lashline, higher than three-inch heels, bare legs, necklines that are too low, and ill-fitting jeans.
 My iron gets used regularly.
 I wouldn’t dream of wearing a wrinkled shirt or pants.

 I do small loads of laundry and remove the garments before they are completely dry.
 I reshape them and hang them on my rolling rack to finish drying.
 If something shrinks, pills, fades, loses shape, or gets stained, I donate it to a charity shop or the local textile recycling drop.
 Goodwill recycles textiles.

 I follow the one skin rule: only one animal print or reptile print embossed item per outfit.
-My veiny white legs and feet should not be on display in winter, so I wear nude (closest to the color of my skin) pantyhose (here) with light-colored shoes and black pantyhose with dark-colored shoes.
+My veiny white legs and feet should not be on display in winter, so I wear nude (closest to the color of my skin) pantyhose (here) with light-colored shoes and black stockings with dark-colored shoes.

 I polish my smooth leather shoes, wallets, and bags as needed and always clean and dry items after wearing them on a rainy day.
 I check the weather before I get dressed so that I don’t wear white pants or suede shoes when it might rain.

 I’m careful not to overdo it with jewelry.
 A small pair of studs with a necklace is enough; never statement earrings and a bold necklace together.
 I try to relate the bag or belt hardware and buttons with my jewelry.
 Note how the burnished buttons on the jacket blend with the French Kande necklace here with the extender here.